Kfar Adumim: Geography

 Kfar Adumim lies on the southern bank of Wadi Qelt, locally known as Nahal Prat (Prat Brook), about 15 kilometers to the northeast of Jerusalem.
 It is located in the border region of the Judaean Desert, on a low ridge ranging in height between 200 and 450 meters above sea level.
 One of the 3 large springs of Wadi Qelt, Ein Fu'ar, or Ein Ma'bu'a, in Hebrew, is located near Alon.
 Nahal Michmash, Wadi Qelt's largest tributary, meets with Wadi Qelt about one kilometer to the north of Kfar Adumim.
-The road linking Jerusalem with the Dead Sea, Highway 1 (Israel/Palestine), passes to the south of Kfar Adumim, along a route similar to that of the ancient road that used to lead from Jerusalem to Jericho.
+The road linking Jerusalem with the Dead Sea, Highway 1, passes to the south of Kfar Adumim, along a route similar to that of the ancient road that used to lead from Jerusalem to Jericho.
 Khan al-Ahmar is located between Kfar Adumim and Ma'ale Adumim.

-Kfar Adumim has a small industrial zone located along the road leading from Highway 1 (Israel/Palestine) to the settlement.
+Kfar Adumim has a small industrial zone located along the road leading from Highway 1 to the settlement.
 In it are some small businesses, garages, a metalwork shop, a couple of carpentries, a gas station and some light industry.

 Organisation

-Kfar Adumim is a Community settlement (Israel).
+Kfar Adumim is a Community settlement.
 It holds the legal status of a cooperative association for settlement.
 Most of the local residents are members of the association.
 The association appoints its members for positions in its institutions via an election process in which all members participate.
 These institutions include various committees dealing with education, culture, construction etc. The topmost authority of the Kfar Adumim association is its general assembly in which all members participate, and the decisions of which are binding to all members.

 The purpose of the settlement's founders was to create a mixed community where religious and secular families could coexist.
 Already in its early years the settlement had absorbed many Jewish repatriates from different countries, most of whom remained there as permanent residents.
 An absorption center for new repatriates and for regular applicants who wish to be accepted into the association still operates in Kfar Adumim.
 It owns 25 mobile homes (caravans) scattered around the settlement.
 Children of permanent residents may also apply for membership in the association.